StefanoFrontini/StefanoFrontini/README.md

   </p>
 - good design.

-As regards technology I wanted to try a frontend framework like Vue.js.
+As regards the technology I wanted to try a frontend framework like Vue.js.
 The problem though is that single page application are not good for SEO so I decided to go for a static site generator called Gridsome.
 Gridsome heavely relies on GraphQL to get data from API's.
 I learned GraphQL queries and decided to interact with FaunaDB using GraphQL to save email addresses.

 Years ago, when I worked for Repower as an employee, I was in charge of leading a team to develop a dashboard to visualize electricity and gas consumption data.
 We were helped by an agency specializing in data visualization.
 This project made me fall in love with data visualization and I discovered that the technology used was D3.js.
 Why not take this opportunity to learn how to use D3?
 So I decided to use D3 for all the charts of the website.
-I wanted Vue to render the DOM and use D3 only for the built-in shapes.
+I wanted Vue to handle the DOM and use D3 only for the built-in shapes.
 The implementation was hard due to lack of documentation (blogs/videos) about this topic.

 I decided also to deploy the site to Netlify and use Serverless functions to intereact with FaunaDB.
 Serverless functions were really nice to use!
 It's like having a server but without the complications of running one!

-One big problem was to format nicely the email sent to users completing the energy check-up.
+One big problem was to format nicely the email sent to users after having completed the energy check-up.
 I discovered that formatting an email with html is very difficult!
 So I decided to go for an email framework called MJML.

 For the design of the homepage and the energy check-up I decided to hire an Art Director.
 I loved working with her!